 Use low-RPM, high-torque drills to install MTC Solutions fasteners.
 Avoid excessive acceleration and deceleration during the drive-in process.
-The operating speed should be maintained at 300-400 RPM.
-Do not use impact drills.
-Do not over-torque fasteners.
-Refer to product chapters for allowable insertion torque values.
-Use the appropriate drill chuck size according to the fastener diameter:
+Although impact drills are not expressly prohibited, their use is discouraged - particularly in steel-to-wood connections - due to an increased risk of overtorquing.
+If an impact drill is utilized, limit its use to short screws.
+Use the appropriate drill chuck size: